microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 3 - Grant other users access (SQL)**

 Now that you're authenticated using Azure AD, your next step might be to add other users.
 Just as in SQL Server, you can add new SQL users.
 In SSMS, using your Azure AD connection, right-click on your database and create a new query.
 Run the following.

+> Note: You must right-click on the **database** within your Azure SQL Database logical server.
+In SQL Server and Azure SQL managed instance, you can query at the server level and use `USE DatabaseName`, but in Azure SQL Database, you must query the database directly, the `USE` statement is not supported.

 ```sql
 -- Create a new SQL user and give them a password